KxSystems/docs-v1/docs/wp/data-visualization/data-visualization.md

 efficiency and increase usability when combining these two technologies.

 All tests were run using kdb+ version 3.5 and Tableau 10.3.

+### Author

+Michaela Woods is a kdb+ consultant for Kx.
+Based in London for the past three years, she is now an industry leader in combining kdb+ with Tableau through her development of a data visualization platform currently used at one of the world’s leading investment banks.

 ## Connecting to kdb+ using ODBC